adionpluto/boxd/README.md

 ---
 attribution & license:

-- movie metadata and poster artwork provided by **the movie database (tmdb)**.
+- movie metadata and poster artwork provided by **the movie database (TMDb)**.

-  *this product uses the tmdb api but is not endorsed or certified by tmdb.*
+  *this product uses the TMDb api but is not endorsed or certified by TMDb.*